weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 Domain differences are very common in Natural Language Processing (NLP), such as the difference between Legal Contracts, Financial Statements, Biomedical Scientific Papers, Wikipedia, or Reddit Conversations to give a few examples.

+### Color-coded details
 For every model, Hugging Face displays a list of important **color-coded** details, such as:
-* Blue - The dataset it was trained on
+* Blue - the **dataset** it was trained on
-* Green - The language of the dataset
+* Green - the **language** of the dataset
-* White or Purple - Additional details about the model
+* White or Purple - **additional details** about the model

 So, if we look at two Deep Learning models, we can see that [dangvantuan/sentence-camembert-large](https://huggingface.co/dangvantuan/sentence-camembert-large){:target="_blank"} was trained on **stsb_multi_mt**, which is a **French** dataset.

 ![Camembert Hugging Face Model Card](/img/blog/choosing-sentence-transformer-huggingface/camembert-model-card-min.png)

-While [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2){:target="_blank"} was trained on several datasets in **English**.
+While [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2){:target="_blank"} was trained on **several datasets** in **English**.

 ![all-MiniLM Hugging Face Model Card](/img/blog/choosing-sentence-transformer-huggingface/minilm-model-card-min.png)

-To put it as bluntly as possible, what makes dangvantuan/sentence-camembert-large better at French sentence embeddings than sentence-transformers/all-MiniLM-L6-v2 is that… it was trained on French sentences!
-There are many examples like this, models trained on biomedical text, legal documents, or Spanish are generally going to perform better when tested on that domain compared to models that haven’t been explicitly trained for the domain.
+To put it as bluntly as possible, what makes `dangvantuan/sentence-camembert-large` better at French sentence embeddings than `sentence-transformers/all-MiniLM-L6-v2` is that… it was trained on **French** sentences!
+There are many examples like this, models trained on **biomedical text**, **legal documents**, or **Spanish** are generally going to perform better when tested on that domain compared to models that haven’t been explicitly trained for the domain.

 Note that these tags are a part of Hugging Face’s **model cards**, an impressive effort to continue advancing the organization of Machine Learning models.
 At the time of this writing, model cards still rely on **manual tagging**.
 It may be the case that the developer uploading the model hasn’t filled out these details.
 If you are new to Hugging Face, please consider annotating your uploaded models this way, an example of how to do this is shown below:

 ![How to populate a Hugging Face model card](/img/blog/choosing-sentence-transformer-huggingface/how-to-populate-model-card-min.png){:width="50%"}

+### Private models
-A large part of the beauty of Weaviate’s integration with Hugging Face is that **anyone** can upload their models to Hugging Face and use them in Weaviate’s Vector Search Engine..
+A large part of the beauty of Weaviate’s integration with Hugging Face is that **anyone** can upload their models to Hugging Face and use them in Weaviate’s vector search engine.
 For example, I am doing research on COVID-19 literature, so I have fine-tuned a model on CORD-19 title to abstract matching and uploaded it to [CShorten/CORD-19-Title-Abstracts](https://huggingface.co/CShorten/CORD-19-Title-Abstracts-1-more-epoch){:target="_blank"}.

+### Domain recap
 As a quick recap, **Domain** largely describes the high-level notion of **what** the dataset is about.
 In addition to Domain, there are many **Tasks** used to produce vector embeddings.
 Unlike language models, in which most models use the training task of “predict the masked out token”, embedding models are trained in a much broader set of ways.
 For example, **Duplicate Question Detection** might perform better with a different model than one trained with **Question Answering**.

 It is a good rule of thumb to find models that have been trained within the same domain as your use case.
 Another important consideration for this is the task used to label the data and whether this labeling aligns with the task of interest or not.
 If we have two models trained on **French Legal Contracts** and we are looking to develop a **Question Answering** system… ideally it would be best if the HuggingFace model has not only been trained on **French Legal Contracts**, but **Question Answering** as well.